Saltillo Affair: The World Cup

 After withdrawing some demands (and working around others, like wearing their training equipment inside out so that they did not display any brands), Portugal played their opening game against England, beating the odds and winning the game with a single goal of Carlos Manuel, the Hero of Stuttgart (and said to be the head of the protesting players), which apparently opened the road to the knockout stage.

 Futre, expected to be the revelation of the World Cup, did not play due to Torres wanting to keep a balance between clubs in the starting eleven (Futre played together with Fernando Gomes in FC Porto), and calling him the "secret weapon".
 Days later, Bento broke a leg during practice playing as a forward, which ended his career with the national team.
 He was replaced by Damas, one of the best goalkeepers in Portuguese history, but he was not prepared and fell into depression.
-The much celebrated victory was followed by a defeat against Poland.
+The victory against England was followed by a defeat against Poland.

 This left the decision to the last game against Morocco, knowing a tie would qualify both teams, but the game ended with a humiliating 3–1 defeat.
-As the Portuguese team, last in their group, returned home, the press was already tearing apart the whole institution of Portuguese football, from management to players.
+As the Portuguese team, last in their group, returned home, the press heavily criticized Portuguese football management and players.

 Aftermath

-José Torres quit, and was replaced by Ruy Seabra for the Euro 88 campaign, while removing several players from the national team – Diamantino, Jaime Pacheco, João Pinto, Sobrinho, Fernando Gomes, Paulo Futre and Carlos Manuel.
+José Torres stepped down and was replaced by Ruy Seabra for the Euro 1988 campaign, while removing several players from the national team – Diamantino, Jaime Pacheco, João Pinto, Sobrinho, Fernando Gomes, Paulo Futre and Carlos Manuel.
 This "team of change" did not endure much, as after a compromising home draw against Malta (which Seabra considered to be a "good display for those who like football") roughly a year after, Seabra was dismissed and replaced with Juca Pereira, which progressively recalled some of the suspended players.
-The damage, however, was already done, and Portugal would not qualify again for an international competition until Euro 96.
+The damage, however, was already done, and Portugal would not qualify again for an international competition until Euro 1996.